-After 15 years of continuous data collection, it is clear that PM10 federal exceedances at the Landfill site are more common than they are in the Community or at regional monitoring sites, suggesting that surface material is being entrained at high wind speeds and subsequently detected by the Landfill monitoring site.
+After 16 years of continuous data collection, it is clear that PM10 federal exceedances at the Landfill site are more common than they are in the Community or at regional monitoring sites, suggesting that surface material is being entrained at high wind speeds and subsequently detected by the Landfill monitoring site.
 By the time these air parcels reach the Community or regional sites, they have been diluted, and some of the larger particles may have been removed by deposition.
+Additionally, because of the relatively large elevation change and short distance between the Landfill and Community monitoring sites, air parcels under high speed winds impacting the Landfill monitoring site can travel over the Community monitoring site.

-As mentioned above, without the existence of an upwind monitoring site (located north-northwest of the existing Landfill monitoring site, on the north end of the landfill activity area), quantifiable air pollutant contributions from landfill activities cannot be determined.
+As mentioned above, without the existence of an upwind monitoring site (located northnorthwest of the existing Landfill monitoring site, on the north end of the landfill activity area), quantifiable air pollutant contributions from landfill activities cannot be determined.

 Figure 3-5.
-Wind rose from federal exceedance days during 15 continuous monitoring years at the Landfill (top right) and Community (bottom right) sites.
+Wind rose from federal exceedance days during 16 continuous monitoring years at the Landfill (top right) and Community (bottom right) sites.
 Wind data at the Community site are replaced with those from the Reseda site since Year 11.